Harmelodic/harmelodic.github.io/docs/software-engineering/backend/APIs/idempotency.md

   operation execution begins.
 This "check and store" operation must be a blocking action, to prevent concurrent processes checking and storing at the same time (e.g. achieved by locking a database table whilst performing the check and store).
-- If the API operation is supposed to produce a result, duplicate received calls must wait until the first received call is finished and a result is produced before receiving the result.
+- When the API operation produces a result, duplicate received calls must wait until the first received call is finished and a result is produced before receiving the result.

 ## HTTP API